LIyvqi/AMHGNN/README.md

 python train.py
 ```

+## Parameter settings

+Our code includes detailed parameter settings, and we have set random seeds to ensure reproducibility.

 ## Reference
 [1] Shebuti Rayana and Leman Akoglu, ‘Collective opinion spam detection: Bridging review networks and metadata’, in SIGKDD, pp. 985–
 994. ACM, (2015).